Ukraine flag

 CentOS multi-factor authentication setup is now complete.
 If you have other questions, contact our customer support service.

-VMware Horizon View 2FA
+Setting Up Two-Factor Authentication on VMware Horizon View

 This guide shows how you can set up VMware Horizon View two-factor authentication (2FA) via RADIUS using the Protectimus multi-factor authentication system.